wadefagen/waf.cs.illinois.edu/index.md

 ## The Latest!

-{% card November 4, 2024 &mdash; GPA Visualizations + Dataset Updates %}
+{% card "November 4, 2024 &mdash; GPA Visualizations + Dataset Updates" %}

 The GPA Visualizations have all been updated for Spring 2025 registration: 🎉